straslerj/finance_analyzer/README.md

 ## Architecture

 The following image represents the current state of the project's architecture.
-There are some components that I am looking to change, namely implementing a database rather than just using Excel.
-See [Future Direction](#future) for more.

 ![architecture](readme_resources/architecture.jpg)